ga-wdi-boston/mongoose/README.md

 # An Introduction to Mongoose

+As you saw in the previous talk, MongoDB is extremely flexible - if you want, you can store data of literally any structure in a collection, even if you haven't defined that structure beforehand.
-The flexibility of MongoDB has a weakness: there's no protection against entering data in any arbitrary format, and no validation of any sort.
+However, this flexibility has a weakness: since you can enter data in _**any arbitrary format**_, and there's no built-in validation to permit/reject new documents, there's no assurance that the documents in a collection will be consistent in any way.
-Mongoose helps with those problems.
+Fortunately, there's a tool called Mongoose that will help to address these problems.

 ## Prerequisites